evaldofelipe/yawoen/README.md

 ```bash
 ssh-keygen -E md5 -lf ~/.ssh/id_rsa.pub | awk '{print $2}'
 ```
 Private IP's is only for administration access.
+You can add just a single IP or a entire range.

 NOTE: Use the same key as you using on Digital Ocean to control the new environment.